Iran says its military shot down Ukrainian plane in 'disastrous mistake'

 Experts said mounting international scrutiny would have made it all but impossible to hide signs of a missile strike in any investigation and Iran may have felt a U-turn was better than battling rising criticism abroad and growing grief and anger at home, as many victims were Iranians with dual nationality.

 In Twitter messages, angry Iranians asked why the plane was allowed to take off with tensions in Iran so high.
-The plane came down when Tehran was on alert for U.S. reprisals in the hours after Iran launched rockets at U.S. troops in Iraqi bases.
+The plane came down when Tehran was alert for U.S. reprisals in the hours after Iran launched rockets at U.S. troops in Iraqi bases.

-Iran’s Revolutionary Guards, in a rare admission of error, apologized to the nation and accepted full responsibility.
+Iran’s Revolutionary Guards, in a rare admission of error, apologised to the nation and accepted full responsibility.

 Senior Guards commander Amirali Hajizadeh said he had informed Iran’s authorities on Wednesday about the unintentional strike, a comment that raised questions about why officials had publicly denied it for so long.